-Adverse Childhood Experiences (ACE) Studies are medical research that can change the world in the most wonderful ways and make family courts safe for protective mothers and their children if only the courts allow themselves to be influenced by this highly credible scientific research.
-If the courts were using best practices to respond to domestic violence and child abuse, mothers could expect judges, lawyers, and evaluators to be trauma-informed and knowledgeable about ACEs.
-Unfortunately, few court professionals have this vital knowledge, so protective mothers will need to be pro-active so their children can benefit from this information.
+Adverse Childhood Experiences (ACE) Studies are medical research that can change the world in the most wonderful ways and make family courts safe for protective parents and their children if only the courts allow themselves to be influenced by this highly credible scientific research.
+If the courts were using best practices to respond to domestic violence and child abuse, parents could expect judges, lawyers, and evaluators to be trauma-informed and knowledgeable about ACEs.
+Unfortunately, few court professionals have this vital knowledge, so protective parents will need to be pro-active so their children can benefit from this information.

 The ACE study has the ability to change the discussion in court that badly needs to be changed.
 The National Council of Juvenile and Family Court Judges seeks to train judges about ACEs.
 The ACE Research comes from the Centers for Disease Control and Prevention.
 The endorsement of ACEs by these highly reputable organizations can be mentioned to the court to encourage judges to be open to this information.